Center for Peace and Reconciliation Studies

 Ostensibly, demolition of houses is a purely administrative procedure based solely on planning considerations.
 However, examination of the location and timing of demolitions and comparing them with the planning policy in the settlements indicate that the mass demolition project serves objectives entirely unrelated to planning.

 VI.1.
 Demolition Orders

 Demolition orders (and demolitions) are distributed widely throughout the Palestinian neighborhoods.
-Threatened houses exist in almost every street and it is probable that the great majority of Palestinians live in or next to a house due for demolition.
+Threatened houses exist in almost every street, and it is probable that economic Palestinians live in or next to a house due for demolition.

 There is no apparent rationale why one house is demolished while another similar is left standing: It seems that the objective of the Israeli authorities (in East Jerusalem as in the West Bank) is to prevent Palestinian development by threatening and demolishing particular houses, perhaps randomly selected, as a warning to others, rather than scheduling whole neighborhoods for destruction, which would be politically damaging.